superlinked/VectorHub/docs/articles/semantic_search_news.md

 Because our oldest article was published in 2012 and we want to be able to query all our dataset articles, we should set our longer time period  inclusively to around 11 years.

-The vast majority of our articles are distributed from 2012 through 2017, so it makes sense to differentiate create another more recent time period of 4 years (2018-2022) when the article count is much lower.
+The vast majority of our articles are distributed from 2012 through 2017, so it makes sense to differentiate that period by creating another more recent 4-year period (2018-2022) when the article count is much lower.

 We can make sure our retrieval appropriately represents the small differences between articles in our publication-dense period (2012-2017) articles by giving them additional weight.
 This way, differences in our publication-scarce period (2018-2022), which will be larger than in the dense period, aren't overrepresented.